Minnesota Trout Unlimited

 •Trout streams depend on clean, cold groundwater.

-•Many feedlots are in the southeast Minnesota karst region, where groundwater moves quickly through cracks and sinkholes.
+•Many feedlots are located in the southeast Minnesota karst region, where groundwater moves quickly through cracks and sinkholes.

 •Nitrate pollution from manure can easily seep into aquifers, threatening groundwater-fed trout streams.